Zett0x/Zett0x/README.md

-- 👋 Hi, I’m @Zett0x
+- 👋 Hi, I’m @Zett0x, currently working as a python developer in a cybersecurity team
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning MERN / MEAN stack
-- 💞️ I’m looking to collaborate on JavaScript projects using React.
 - 📫 How to reach me: zetto1514@gmail.com